FPStudies/AdaBoost/README.md

 14. num			// Value 0: < 50% diameter narrowing; --Value 1: > 50 % diameter narrowing

 Data was fetch from https://archive.ics.uci.edu/ml/datasets/Heart+Disease where you can find more information.

+Program can be compiled via Visual Studio for Windows or Makefile for Linux.

 Caution - data present on the above page has been processed to match the program input.
+This means that it sholud have binary input (0 or 1) for 2th, 6th and 9th variable.
+Moreover floating point data is presented as non-negative integer (multiplied by 10).
+In short all data types are non-negative integer.

+###### Program`s arguments
+1. Path to file which contains data for teaching
+2. Path to file which contains data used in validation

+Files at the top contains number of records.
+Records are in order as above.

+###### Output
+It prints out data set that was mean for validating and for each record it marks it if the algorithm`s guess was incorrect.

+Then it prints out number of correct classifications, incorrect classifications and mean error which means an error of result missmatch that uses k-fold cross-validation.

 ###### Details
 Program was write based on https://youtu.be/LsK-xG1cLYA on youtube where everything is clearly explained.